Last reviewed: 6 April 2026

 Key Takeaways

 - •You usually need 2 years' continuous service to claim unfair dismissal — but some dismissals are automatically unfair regardless of service length.
+From January 2027, the qualifying period drops to 6 months.

 - •You must start ACAS early conciliation within 3 months less 1 day of your effective date of termination.